DTiourine/AI-Playground/README.md

-# Machine Learning and PyTorch Projects
+# Machine Learning Starter Projects

-This repository contains a series of machine learning projects I developed using PyTorch and scikit-learn for my own personal learning and practice.
-The projects are designed to enhance understanding of machine learning algorithms and deep learning techniques, progressing from basic to advanced levels.
+This repository contains a series of neural network projects I implemented in PyTorch on beginner level datasets such as FashionMNIST, EMNIST, and CIFAR10.
+The primary goal is to get some hands-on practice with PyTorch and develop my skills, enabling me to familiarize myself with the framework and prepare for more advanced projects and challenges in machine learning and deep learning.

-## Projects Overview

-Each project focuses on different aspects of machine learning and deep learning, demonstrating the application of various concepts and techniques using PyTorch.

-### 1. Linear Regression
-- **Path**: `linear-regression/`
-- **Description**: Implement a basic linear regression model to predict numerical values.
-- **Skills Learned**: Basic scikit-learn operations, model training, and evaluation.

-### 2. Image Classification
-- **Path**: `image-classification/`
-- **Description**: Build a convolutional neural network to classify images on datsets like FashionMNIST, EMNIST, and CIFAR10
-- **Skills Learned**: Working with image data, CNNs, and PyTorch dataloaders.

-### 3. Natural Language Processing Text Classification
-- **Description**: Develop a text classification model to categorize text data.
-- **Skills Learned**: NLP basics, word embeddings, RNNs or LSTMs.

-### 4. Transfer Learning for Image Classification
+## Image Classification
-- **Description**: Use transfer learning with a pre-trained model for a new image classification task.
-- **Skills Learned**: Fine-tuning neural networks, handling complex image data.

-### 5. Generative Adversarial Network for Image Generation
+Projects focusing on the application of convolutional neural networks (CNNs) and other techniques to classify images from various datasets.

-- **Description**: Create a GAN to generate new images.
+- **FashionMNIST Classifier**: Utilizes a CNN to classify fashion items.
-- **Skills Learned**: Generative models, GAN architecture.

-### 6. Reinforcement Learning Project
-- **Description**: Implement a reinforcement learning algorithm for a game or simulation.
-- **Skills Learned**: Reinforcement learning principles, PyTorch integration with environments.

-### 7. Time Series Forecasting
-- **Description**: Predict future values in a time series using LSTM or Transformer models.
-- **Skills Learned**: Time series analysis, advanced RNNs.
+- **CIFAR10 Object Recognition**: Implements advanced neural architectures to recognize objects.